 All of us have learned what we know.
 Whether it was when we were five, eighteen or forty.
 The number doesn’t matter – what matters is the eagerness to LEARN.

-So wherever you’ve just finished high school and don’t know what to do or you have a 20+ year experience behind you – we all meet in the same position.
+So whether you’ve just finished high school and don’t know what to do or you have a 20+ year experience behind you – we all meet in the same position.
 A place where anything IS possible.

 Understanding that your craziest imagination CAN work out is an important part of reaching for your dreams.